 Description of Optimizations

-At the inception of this project, the parallel I/O code was poorly documented, both internally and externally.
-Careful study of the code was required to understand implementation details and their motivations often remained opaque.
-While the internal documentation has improved significantly, there still is no external documentation.
-In light of this, some brief descriptions of the various optimizations available to the library as it performs parallel I/O are provided here.

-As this section of HDF5 is being reworked, some of this discussion may soon be obsolete.
+As this section of HDF5 is being reworked, some of this discussion may be obsolete.
 However, while details may change, the general thrust should remain intact.

 General Parallel I/O Concerns

 Before we discuss specific optimizations, we should note that in certain circumstances, collective I/O will not be attempted at all, even if requested, and HDF5 will perform independent I/O collectively instead.
 The following conditions bring about this switch: